mathematiguy/nz-herald/README.md

-# nz-herald
+# minimal-project
-A repo for playing with NZ herald articles
+A simple template for future projects